RayElg/DBChat-Client/README.md

 * Try asking the AI to generate views or markdown reports for you

+* For an always-online client, set up a small EC2 instance connected to your data warehouse

 ### Todo

 * [x] Integrate with OpenAI, mysql
-* [ ] Integrate more databases to expand the client's compatibility.
+* [x] Integrate more databases to expand the client's compatibility.
 * [ ] Develop a cloud version of the client that can be self-hosted or used as a service.
 * [ ] Add support for code execution, DBT (Data Build Tool), and other related functionalities.
 * [x] Per-database context